-With the 2017 #Decolonise!
-Conference design educators are provided with the opportunity to reflect on, and critically interrogate the notion of Decolonisation in relation to design education with the aim of transforming existing practices.
-Asking questions on who, what, where, when and how?
+#Decolonise! will give design educators the opportunity to reflect on, and critically interrogate the notion of Decolonisation in relation to design education with the aim of transforming existing practices.

 Questions that require our urgent attention include: